ZZ-Cat/CRSFforArduino/README.md

 ## Installation - Straight from the Main-Trunk

-If you want bleeding edge features & want to help me out on developing CRSF for Arduino, this is how you go about it:
+If you want bleeding edge features and want to help me out on developing CRSF for Arduino, this is how you go about it:

 1. Click the green `<> code` button.
-2. Click `download zip` & save it in a convenient location on your hard drive.
+2. Click `download zip` and save it in a convenient location on your hard drive.
 3. Extract the top level `CRSFforArduino` folder - For PlatformIO users, this is all you need to do.
 Arduino users, continue on from here.
 4. Place the `CRSFforArduino` folder into your `libraries` directory.